 When my children were small, every year we got out our Christmas book collection and the same time as the Christmas decorations and that was nearly as exciting as decorating the tree.
-While they still enjoy some of their old favourites (Father Christmas Needs a Wee in particular!) at 8 and 10 I realised we need some longer Christmas books to bring back the magic of festive story time.
+While they still enjoy some of their old favourites (Father Christmas Needs a Wee in particular!) at 8 and 10 I realised we need some longer Christmas books to bring back the magic of festive story time on Christmas Eve.
 Below are the results of my search for Christmas chapter books for older children.

 This post contains affiliate links (identified with a *) I earn a commisson from qualifying purchases